kc611/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

 ### Using `llvm` build tools

-To compile the generated LLVM IR into an object file, we can use the LLVM provisioned `llc` compiler ass follows:
+To compile the generated LLVM IR into an object file, we can use the LLVM provisioned `llc` compiler as follows:

 ```
 llc -filetype=obj test_fma.ll -o test_fma.o